ThatSealgair/learning-go-with-tests-quii/notes/notes.md

 ## Test coverage
 To check that your tests cover all functions run the following in the terminal `go test -cover`

+## Pointers
+In Go, pointers are automatically dereferenced.
+However, it is best to